Learn About The Pros And Cons For Each Option

 9. Glass

-Glass is another highly customizable material for countertops, as it can be cut into almost any shape, comes in many textures and is available in a variety of colors.
-Glass countertops may be a great choice for a contemporary kitchen.
+Glass is another highly customizable material for countertops since it can be cut into almost any shape, comes in many textures, and is available in a variety of colors.
+Glass countertops have a unique look and may be a great choice for a contemporary kitchen.
 Glass is stain resistant and easy to clean, but it can be expensive.
-To ensure optimal durability, choose tempered glass that is at least 1 inch thick.
+To ensure optimal safety and durability, choose tempered glass that is at least 1-inch thick.

 10. Wood

 Want a warm, homey look in your kitchen?
 Then a wood countertop may be the right choice for you.
 If it is properly and regularly maintained, a high-quality wood surface can be functional as well as visually appealing.
-Often, designers choose a wood surface for the top of an island and a different material for the other countertops in the kitchen for a truly custom look.
+Designers often choose a wood surface for the top of an island and a different material for the other countertops for a truly custom look in a country-style kitchen.

 11. Tile

-Tile, available in either stone or ceramic, is one of the least expensive materials for kitchen counters.
-Stone tiles will need a sealant, whereas glazed ceramic tile is non-porous and does not need to be sealed.
-Grout is used between the tiles, and it can be a challenge to keep clean.
+Tile, available in either stone or ceramic, is one of the least expensive materials you can choose for kitchen counters.
+Natural stone tiles will need a sealant, whereas glazed ceramic tiles are non-porous and do not need to be sealed.
+Grout is used between tiles and it can be a challenge to keep clean.
 Minimize the space between the tiles so that grout lines are thin.
-Most grout needs to be sealed regularly to prevent staining and bacterial build-up.
+Most grout needs to be sealed regularly to prevent staining and bacteria build-up.

 12. Copper

-A copper countertop is unique for the character that it adds to a kitchen.
+A copper countertop adds unique character to a kitchen.
 Copper can be used in a wide variety of applications, from modern to traditional.
 The appearance of copper, including its patina and shine, changes over time, but that is part of its appeal.
 Oxidation and tarnishing will occur if the surface is not properly, and regularly, sealed.
 Copper is a soft metal that is easily scratched and dinged from daily wear and tear: a distressed finish will show these imperfections less than a shiny finish.
-Some copper is antimicrobial which makes it resistant to bacteria and it is easily cleaned with soap and water.
+Some copper is antimicrobial which makes it resistant to bacteria and easily cleaned with soap and water.

 13. Laminate

 Laminate is the most affordable material that you can choose for your kitchen countertops.
 A thin veneer is bonded to plywood or particleboard to create the countertop.
-Today's laminate countertops are manufactured with various edge profiles, from bullnose to bevel, and you can choose from a variety of colors, patterns and finishes.
+Today's laminate countertops are manufactured with various edge profiles, from bullnose to bevel, and you can choose from a variety of colors, patterns, and finishes.
 Laminate countertops are not very durable, so heat or cutting implements can damage them.
-No sealants or special cleansers are required for this man-made product.
+No sealants or special cleansers are required for this type of countertop material.

 14. Eco-Friendly

 These days, there are several types of materials for countertops that are eco-friendly and look great.
-Eco-friendly means using recycled or sustainable materials such as bamboo, reclaimed wood or recycled composite paper.
+Eco-friendly means using recycled or sustainable materials such as bamboo, reclaimed wood, or recycled composite paper to create the countertops.
 In addition, the manufacturing process should be "green" and low in toxic emissions.
-To ensure eco-friendly compliance, look for certifications from independent organizations such as the Forest Stewardship Council that ensures responsibly harvested wood or GreenGuard that certifies building products for low chemical emissions.
+To ensure eco-friendly compliance, look for certifications from independent organizations such as the Forest Stewardship Council that ensures responsibly harvested wood or GreenGuard that certifies building products with low chemical emissions.

 15. Recycled Glass and Concrete

-For a truly unique look, mix recycled glass with cement and resin, and then add some pigment.
-The result is a countertop that resembles terrazzo tile and is very eco-friendly, highly durable and requires little maintenance.
-The unique look will be visually impactful and the focal point in any kitchen.
+For a truly custom look, mix recycled glass with cement and resin, and add some pigment.
+The result: eco-friendly countertops that resemble terrazzo tile.
+Your recycled glass and concrete countertops will be highly durable, require very little maintenance, and can be a focal point in your new kitchen.